Skip to content

 Pick the tool for today’s pool reading.

-Use these calculators when you have a test result in hand and need a practical next step: salt for a saltwater pool, gallons for chemical dosing, or a shock dose for chlorine adjustment.
+Use these calculators when you have a test result in hand and need a practical next step: salt, chlorine, pH, alkalinity, gallons, pump flow, heating cost, or a shock dose.

 Quick triage